unmovingcastle/log/_sources/pueo_white/ch1.md

 1. In the context of the field, what has been done before?

    * Beam test
+    > A series of beam test experiments have demonstrated the Askaryan effect in various natural media...[Test T-486] probed the Askaryan effect in ice.

+    but why do the resulting showers have higher energy? (page 9)

    * ANITA

 2. In the context of the field, what is PUEO?